Percy Murphy

-Percival George Marunui Murphy (6 March 1924 – 3 May 2009) was a New Zealand mayor notable for being the first Māori to hold the title of mayor in New Zealand.
+Percival George Marunui Murphy (6 March 1924 – 3 May 2009) was a New Zealand businessman and local politician, notable for being the first Māori to hold the position of mayor in New Zealand.

 Alongside three of his brothers he served in the Second World War.
 He was in the 28th Māori Battalion.

 Following the war he was a businessman and community leader; he was on the Murupara Borough Council and then served as mayor of Murupara for three terms 1960 to 1969.

-Following his retirement from politics, he remained active in the affairs of his iwi Ngati Manawa and his marae Rangitahi.
+Following his retirement from politics, he remained active in the affairs of his iwi Ngāti Manawa and his marae Rangitahi.
 He died in Rotorua.